Installation¶

 NGINX¶

 NGINX will be configured as a reverse proxy and relies on an external WSGI service, e.g., Gunicorn, to map HTTP requests to the Django web application.
-The communication between NGINX and Gunicorn will be realized through a unix socket, although TCP based deployments are possible, e.g, if both processes should run on different machines.
+The communication between NGINX and Gunicorn will be realized through a Unix socket, although TCP based deployments are possible, e.g, if both processes should run on different machines.

-Copy the relevant parts of the
+Copy the example files to the

 If you are deploying the GDS on a path other than